Islamic Union of Hong Kong: History

-The organisation was founded around 80 years ago by Muslims from South Asia and Maritime Southeast Asia who were in British Hong Kong to trade with the Republic of China.
+The organisation was founded over 110 years ago by Muslims from South Asia and Maritime Southeast Asia who were in British Hong Kong to trade with the Republic of China.
 In 1980, the constitution of the organisation was revised to fulfill the requirements for incorporation as a legal entity under The Companies Ordinance of the British Hong Kong government.

 Activities

 The organisation regularly holds various types of classes, such as sewing, dawah, embroidery, handicraft, computer, English language, martial arts, Quran, Adhan etc. in several languages, such as English, Indonesian, Chinese and Filipino.

 The organisation also runs a medical clinic, which includes a pharmacy served by volunteer Muslim doctors and nurses.
 The clinic also arranges body checks and health talks for members and non-members.